 SEMINARS & NETWORKING

-Analysis of legislation: Helping policy makers, foreign investors, trade and industry.
-Platform to interact and gain professional knowledge through seminars, workshops and round table meetings.
+- Providing platforms to interact and gain knowledge through seminars, workshops and round table meetings.

-B to B meetings: Arranging interaction between business delegation from India and foreign chambers of commerce, in India as well as overseas.
-Organising trade exhibitions at national international level.
+- Arranging interaction between business community from India and foreign chambers of commerce, in India as well as overseas.

-Corporate Social Responsibility “CSR” highlighting the CSR initiative of Corporate, Govt. agencies, NGOs etc. through seminars, workshops, publications and social media.
+- Highlighting the CSR (Corporate Social Responsibility) initiatives of Corporate, Govt. agencies, NGOs etc. through seminars, workshops, publications and social media.

-The Forum promotes, encourages and gives recognition to the members of the forum for excellent performance in their respective fields, through the coveted Indian Achievers Awards and Global Achievers Awards at National and International platforms.
+The Forum promotes, encourages and gives recognition to for excellent performance in their respective fields, through the coveted Indian Achievers Awards and Global Achievers Awards at National and International platforms.

 - The Winning Trophy & Appreciation Certificate.